KatjaGlassConsulting/fork-openstudybuilder-description/docs/info_events_past.md

 10 February 2025 | Community Meeting (virtual)
 20 January 2025 | OSB-Trail-SystemEngineers Kick-Off (virtual)
 13 January 2025 | Community Meeting (virtual)

+### CDISC GUF 2025

+(24 June 2025, Paris, France)

+We had been at the French CDISC User Forum in Paris.
+The Digitial Data Flow was presented, where Nicolas demonstrated the OpenStudyBuilder which is implementing the flow.

+The presentation slides are available [here](./presentations/2025-06-24-GUF-Digital_Data_Flow.pdf){target=_blank}.

 ### DIA Global Annual Meeting 2025